What Is Phenoxyethanol?

 How it Works: Fights bacteria, fungi, and viruses.
 The reason some personal care products use this preservative is to ensure the safety and longevity of the product.
 Many of our makeup products contain water and nutrient dense oils and botanicals.
 This mixture can create an incredibly hospitable breeding ground for microorganisms.
 Even if a product looks and smells fine, it can be swarming with bacteria or fungi.
 Effective preservatives are vital for ensuring safety!

-Why It Is In Some Of Our Products: Our concentration of Phenoxyethanol is less than 1% in these 5 products (InstaFame HD Foundation, InstaFame Dual Finish Foundation, PreGame Primer, These Pencils, and Photoshoot CC Cream).
+Why It Is In Some Of Our Products: Our concentration of Phenoxyethanol is less than 1%.
+We use it in our Eyeliner Pencils, Eyebrow Pens, some Lip Pencils, and our Photoshoot CC Creams.
 It is in these products because they do not use the same natural preserving oils that are in some of our other makeup products.
 These natural preserving oils (Origanum Vulgare (Oregano) Leaf Extract, Thymus Vulgaris (Thyme) Extract, Olea Europaea (Olive) Leaf Extract, Rosmarinus Officinalis (Rosemary) Leaf Extract) tend to make cosmetics smell a little funky.
 We use a natural Vanilla scent to cover up the funkiness, but some of our customers do not like that smell.
 In the spirit of catering to more people, (and creating products that are 99 times better than drugstore products) we decided to use phenoxyethanol and come up with virtually scent-free formulations.
 Other prevalent accessible alternatives for these types of formulas include parabens and formaldehyde-releasing preservatives.
 Both are classes of chemicals with demonstrable evidence of potential health risks, whereas phenoxyethanol is considered very safe at low levels.
 Studies have shown it is safe on the skin and eyes and it is non-irritating and non-sensitizing at levels of 2.2% or lower while being effective at only 1% concentrations.
 The European Union and Japan both approve its use up to that 1% level and our formulas fall well below the recommendation at 0.5% or less (depending on the specific product).
 Phenoxyethanol is a very shelf stable preservative because it doesn’t react with other ingredients, air, or light.